 blnqr would not be possible without the spectacular growth of neuroscience over the past 30 years and its diversification into fields such as neuroeconomics, which is the neuroscience of consumer choices.
 This field has identified some of the neurological correlates of cognitive activity that were previously only philosophical concepts.

-blnqr is a fun and playful way to get input from friends and family without getting into big arguments.
+blnqr is a fun and playful way to get input from friends and family.
 People can give their thoughts by choosing quickly between pairs based on a list of names that you upload.
 You can give them the ability to add a suggested name.
 Or not.